 Manuscript format: All contents in the manuscript must be written in English.
-Manuscripts should be typed in Times New Roman font with font size of 12pt, double-spaced (including tables and references), with a 4 cm margins all around.
-The manuscript should be arranged in the following sequence: Title, Authors, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion (Results and Discussion), Conclusion, Acknowledgments, References, Tables, Figures, and Figure captions.
+Manuscripts should be typed in a Microsoft Word file in Times New Roman font with font size of 12pt, double-spaced (including tables and references), with a 4 cm margins all around, continuous line numbers, Plagiarism error should be minimum.
+The manuscript should be arranged in the following sequence: Title, Authors, Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion (Results and Discussion), Conclusion, Acknowledgements, References, Tables, Figures, and Figure captions.
 Number all pages consecutively in the paper right hand corner, including Title, Tables and Figures.